Termination of Employment Contract: Important Information

 • Dismissal because one party asserts their legal claims in good faith.

 Example: An employee consistently works two extra hours per week and requests rightful overtime pay.
-The employer retaliates by terminating their contract—this is considered unjustified termination.
+The employer retaliates by terminating their contract.

 • Dismissal due to military or civil service obligations.